-(2) At June 30, 2022 and December 31, 2021, includes instruments for which the contractual maturity has passed but have not yet been repaid.
+(2) At September 30, 2022 and December 31, 2021, includes instruments for which the contractual maturity has passed but have not yet been repaid.

-The company may be subject to clawback obligations with respect to its TopCo LP Class A Limited Partnership Interest to the extent HFP has received Carried Interest Proceeds and a clawback is required.
-The risk is partially mitigated by escrow accounts required by each Helios Fund in accordance with their respective governing documents.
-At June 30, 2022 and December 31, 2021, the company was not subject to any clawback obligations with respect to its TopCo LP Class A Limited Partnership Interest.
+The company may be subject to clawback obligations with respect to its TopCo LP Class A Limited Partnership Interest to the extent it has received Carried Interest Proceeds and a clawback is required (refer to note 5).

 The company may be subject to capital call obligations with respect to its TopCo LP Class A and Class B Limited Partnership Interests to cover its pro rata share of expenses incurred by TopCo LP and TopCo LP's share of commitments to the general partners of the Helios Funds, the risk of which is partially mitigated by the six-month holding period of Excess Management Fee Proceeds by TopCo LP.